eslym/svelte-utility-stores/README.md

 </script>

 > [!CAUTION]
-> The `json` function is now taking a function as a callback instead of the value itself.
+> The `json` function is now taking a function for a fallback value instead of the value itself.

 ### Masked